laws-africa/law-widgets/README.md

 ### Script tag

-- Put a script tag similar to this `<script type='module' src='https://unpkg.com/my-component@0.0.1/dist/my-component.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type="module" src="https://cdn.jsdelivr.net/gh/laws-africa/la-web-components@0.0.4-beta/dist/la-web-components/la-web-components.esm.js"></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

-### Node Modules
+### Node Modules (not yet supported)
-- Run `npm install my-component --save`
+- Run `npm install @lawsafrica/la-web-components --save`
-- Put a script tag similar to this `<script type='module' src='node_modules/my-component/dist/my-component.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type="module" src="node_modules/@lawsafrica/la-web-component/dist/la-web-components/la-web-components.esm.js"></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app
-- Run `npm install my-component --save`
+- Run `npm install @lawsafrica/la-web-components --save`
-- Add an import to the npm packages `import my-component;`
+- Add an import to the npm packages `import la-web-components;`
 - Then you can use the element anywhere in your template, JSX, html etc

 # Development